LGBTQ rights in Chechnya: Legal status

 Homosexuality was first made illegal in Chechnya after Russia conquered it in the late 1800s.
 After the October Revolution, all of Russia legalized homosexuality again, but it was re-criminalized under Joseph Stalin for the whole Soviet Union.
 Homosexuality was relegalized in Russia once more in 1993, although between 1991 and 2000 Chechnya was de facto independent from Russia.
-In order to compete with Islamist warlords in the region, Chechen president Aslan Maskhadov adopted sharia law in 1996 and article 148 of the Chechen penal code made consensual homosexual anal intercourse punishable by caning on the first two offences and execution on the third offence.
+In 1999, as a concession to radical Islamists, Chechen president Aslan Maskhadov introduced sharia law.
+The sharia courts that were established sentenced people to death for crimes such as adultery and homosexuality.

 Current Russian-backed leader Ramzan Kadyrov "has brought Islam to the fore of Chechnya's daily life, and gay people who reveal their sexuality are often discriminated against and shunned by their families."
 Ramzan Kadyrov began his "virtue campaign" social policy while he was still prime minister, in 2006, attacking first the "immorality" of the Republic's young women and introducing the policy of encouragement for honor killings, with Kadyrov's perceived role as the defender of "traditional" gender roles ultimately extending to the anti-LGBT campaign.